asyncapi/jasyncapi-idea-plugin/README.md

 Idea plugin for the [java-asyncapi](https://github.com/Pakisan/java-asyncapi) - Helps to edit and validate AsyncAPI schemas.

 ## Features
-- Recognition of AsyncAPI schemas.
+- Recognition of AsyncAPI specifications.
+- AsyncAPI specification auto-completion.
-- AsyncAPI schema example creation from `file` -> `new` -> `AsyncAPI schema`.
+- AsyncAPI specification example creation from `file` -> `new` -> `AsyncAPI specification`.
-- AsyncAPI schema inspection and validation using AsyncAPI JSON Schema.
+- AsyncAPI specification inspection and validation using AsyncAPI JSON Schema.
-- Local references resolving with auto-completion in AsyncAPI schema (json).
+- Local references resolving with auto-completion in AsyncAPI schema.
-- File references resolving with auto-completion in AsyncAPI schema (json).
+- File references resolving with auto-completion in AsyncAPI schema.

 ## Usage
 1. clone repository